ART 3209 (LUOA), ARTS 209 (LUO): Art as Communication

 Visual Art Project: Stage One Assignment

 The first assignment will consist of a worksheet that walks the student through the planning process of creating a visual art message.
-The student will decide on a target audience and a specific message to persuade their audience with.
-The student will then complete the Visual Art Project: Stage One Template to assist them in planning out their art piece.
-The student will explain how mental activities, semiotics, and Gestalt principles will be utilized in their piece.
-The student will need to include thumbnail sketches of their proposed art piece within the provided template.
+The student will decide on a target audience and a specific message to persuade his/her audience with.
+The student will then complete the Process Book Template to assist him/her in planning out his/her art piece.
+The student will research visuals and create a mood board, embedding at least 6 photos into the provided template.
+The student will explain how 3 mental activities, 2 symbols/signs (semiotics), and 2 Gestalt principles will be utilized in his/her piece.
+The student will need to include 10 thumbnail sketches of his/her proposed art piece within the provided template.
 The completed template will be uploaded into Canvas.

 Visual Art Project: Stage Two Assignment

 The second assignment will be the creation of the piece of art, with accompanying documentation of the process.
-Based on the plan created for the Visual Art Project: Stage One Assignment, the student will create a piece of artwork that communicates their chosen idea.
-The student must provide at least 7 screenshots/photos depicting the process of the creation of their art piece as well as a rough sketch.
-All images must be embedded into a Word document.
-The student will also include a description of the tools, programs (if digital), and methods regarding the process of creating their artwork.
+Based on the plan created for the Visual Art Project: Stage One Assignment, the student will create a piece of artwork that communicates his/her chosen idea.
+The student must provide at least 7 screenshots/photos depicting the process of the creation of his/her art piece as well as a rough sketch.
+All images must be embedded into the Process Book Template and submitted as a Word document.
+The student will also include a description of the tools, programs (if digital), and methods regarding the process of creating his/her artwork.

 Visual Art Project: Stage Three Assignment